amushtaev/gatsby-starter-netlify-cms/src/pages/blog/facebook-ad-best-practices-for-2019.md

 seo_title: 8 Facebook Ad Best Practices You Should Know in 2019
 metadescription:
 focus_keyphrase: facebook ad best practices
-seotitle: 8 Facebook Ad Best Practices for 2019
+seotitle: 8 Facebook Ad Best Practices You Should Know in 2019
 ---
 <!--StartFragment-->